-- 5.1 IRAS endorses the arm's length principle as the standard to guide transfer pricing. - 5.2 This section covers the following: - (a) What the arm's length principle is; - (b) Basis for the arm's length principle; - (c) Reasons for endorsing the arm's length principle; - (d) Guiding principles on applying the arm's length principle; and - (e) Three-step approach to apply the arm's length principle.
+- 5.1 IRAS endorses the arm's length principle as the standard to guide transfer pricing.
+IRAS subscribes to the principle that profits should be taxed where the real economic activities generating the profits are performed and where value is created.
+A proper application of the transfer pricing rules would ensure this outcome. - 5.2 This section covers the following: - (a) What the arm's length principle is; - (b) Basis for the arm's length principle; - (c) Reasons for endorsing the arm's length principle; - (d) Guiding principles on applying the arm's length principle; and - (e) Three-step approach to apply the arm's length principle.